dfsp-spirit/jneuroformats/jneuroformats/README_dev.md

 mvn process-sources
 ```

+### Publishing to Maven central

+This is easiest via sontype OSSRH, see [docs here](https://docs.github.com/en/actions/publishing-packages/publishing-java-packages-with-maven).

 ### Credits

 * Thanks to all the authors of the dependencies (and their dependencies), as well as our toolchain.
 * This project was bootstrapped using the [ModiTect OSS Quickstart](https://github.com/moditect/oss-quickstart) archetype.
+At the time when I used it (July 2023), it required some manual updates to package versions though, it was a bit outdated.